Recoskie/AI-Matrix/docs/Matrix Structure.md

 The separation between objects and particles may not exist as well, and all things are equal to zero as a single indivisible unit.

 <br /><br />

 Everything spans from zero in quantum fluctuation and remains as a single invisible unit.
-It begins at a singularity which spans to what you would call the Big Bang.
+It begins at a singularity which spans to what you call the Big Bang.
 The singularity existed before the Big Bang.
 There may be many more universes than just ours.

 <br /><br />